llobato/docs/docs/other/install-gwms-frontend.md

 1. Edit Frontend configuration options
 2. Edit HTCondor configuration options
 3. Create a HTCondor grid map file
-4. Reconfigure and Start frontend
+4. Reconfigure and Start the Frontend

 #### Configuring the Frontend

 The VO Frontend configuration file is `/etc/gwms-frontend/frontend.xml`.
 The next steps will describe each line that you will need to edit if you are using the OSG Factory at UCSD.
 The portions to edit are highlighted in red font.
 If you are using a different Factory more changes are necessary, please check the VO Frontend configuration reference.

 1. The VO you are affiliated with.
-This will identify those CEs that the GlideinWMS pilot will be authorized to run on using the %RED%pilot proxy%ENDCOLOR% described previously in the this [section](#credentials-and-proxies).
-Sometimes the whole `query_expr` is provided to you by the factory (see Factory access above):
+This will identify those CEs that the GlideinWMS pilot will be authorized to run on using the %RED%pilot proxy%ENDCOLOR% described previously in [this section](#credentials-and-proxies).
+Sometimes the whole `query_expr` is provided to you by the Factory operators (see Factory access above):

         :::xml
         <factory query_expr='((stringListMember("VO", GLIDEIN_Supported_VOs)))'>

 2. Factory collector information.
-The `username` that you are assigned by the factory (also called the identity you will be mapped to on the factory, see above) .
-Note that if you are using a factory different than the production factory, you will have to change also `DN`, `factory_identity` and `node` attributes. (refer to the information provided to you by the factory operator):
+The `username` that you are assigned by the Factory (also called the identity you will be mapped to on the factory, see above) .
+Note that if you are using a factory different than the production Factory, you will have to change also `DN`, `factory_identity` and `node` attributes. (refer to the information provided to you by the Factory operator):

         :::xml
         <collector DN="/DC=org/DC=doegrids/OU=Services/CN=gfactory-1.t2.ucsd.edu"